resppl/TelegramRemotePC/README.md

 - Replace "YOUR_BOT_TOKEN_HERE" in the script called "TelegramRemotePCUS" with the copied token from BotFather.
 - Replace "YOUR_ID_TELEGRAM" in the script called "TelegramRemotePCUS" with your Telegram ID.

-# TO COMPILE A PYTHON FILE INTO AN EXECUTABLE FILE (EXE) USING PYINSTALLER AND ADD AN ICON, FOLLOW THE INSTRUCTIONS BELLOW
+# TO OBFUSCATE AND COMPILE A PYTHON FILE INTO AN EXECUTABLE FILE (EXE) USING PYINSTALLER AND ADD AN ICON, FOLLOW THE INSTRUCTIONS BELOW:

-1. Install PyInstaller if you don't have it yet.
+1. Install PyInstaller and PyArmor if you don't already have it.
 You can install it using pip by running the following command:

-       pip install PyInstaller
+         pip install pyinstaller pyarmor

+2. Open a Command Prompt or Terminal and navigate to the directory where your Python file that you want to obfuscate is located. pyarmor obfuscate "path/to/your/script.py"

+3. After running this command, PyArmor will obfuscate your Python file and create a dist folder.

-2. Open a command Prompt or terminal and navigate to the directory where your Python file is located, which you want to compile into an EXE.
+4. You will need to go to the dist folder, open a Command Prompt or terminal and go to the directory where your Python file is located that you want to compile into an exe.

         pyinstaller -w -F --icon "path/to/your/icon.ico" "path/to/your/script.py"

          -w means that the console window will not be displayed at startup.
-       -F tells PyInstaller to create a single executable file (exe).
+         -F tells pyInstaller to create a single executable file (exe).
-       --icon "path/to/your/icon.ico" allows you to add an icon to your executable file.
-Specify the path to your icon in the .ico format.
+         --icon "path/to/your/icon.ico" allows you to add an icon to your executable.
+Specify the path to your icon in .ico format.
-       "path/to/your/script.py " - path to your Python file
+         "path/to/your/script.py" - path to your Python file

-3. After executing this command, PyInstaller will compile your Python file into an executable file (EXE) with the specified icon.
+5. After executing this command, PyInstaller will compile your Python file into an executable file (exe) with the specified icon.

 # HOW TO PUT AN EXECUTABLE FILE IN STARTUP:
 1. First download the exe file that you want to wrap in a shortcut to your computer.